IJSComplexMatter/cddm/doc/autoapi/cddm/core/index.rst

    :param method: Either 'fft', 'corr' or 'diff'.
 If not given it is chosen automatically based on
                   the rest of the input parameters.
    :type method: str, optional
+   :param count: If given, it defines how many elements of the data to process.
+If not given,
+                 count is set to len(t1) if that is not specified, it is set to len(data).
+   :type count: int, optional
    :param chunk_size: Length of data chunk.
    :type chunk_size: int
    :param thread_divisor: If specified, input frame is reshaped to 2D with first axis of length